 Bitewing x-rays are the most common dental radiographs.
 We routinely take four images that will show your upper and lower back teeth biting together.
 We will inspect the spaces between those posterior teeth so that we can diagnose interproximal decay and check bone levels.
 We recommend having these films taken every 12-24 months, depending on your caries risk.

 At Norwood Dental, we use periapical x-rays (called PAs in dental jargon) to look at the tip of the roots of your teeth and the surrounding bone structure.
 These x-rays are very useful in cases of trauma or for patients who are experiencing dental pain.
 These images help Dr. Dan Ross and Dr. Brandon Bussler to view a tooth in its entirety and are used in the treatment planning and treatment of endodontic lesions (root canal therapy).

 Panoramic x-rays give us the “big picture” image of your teeth and craniofacial structures, including jawbones and sinuses.
-Your first panoramic x-ray is necessary around age 8, when you start begin to get your permanent teeth.
+Your first panoramic x-ray is necessary around age 8 when you start to begin to get your permanent teeth.
 We recommend having a panoramic image taken every three to five years so we can keep an eye changes that aren’t visible on other types of x-rays and to catch any pathological conditions like oral cancer before they advance.

 ConeBeam CT X-Rays